We've covered everything you need to know for this Social Influence topic to smash your exams.

 Normative social influence was the reason given by most participants as the reason for conforming to the majorities incorrect view.

-Evaluating Solomon Asch’s Line Study For Strengths and Weaknesses
+Evaluating Solomon Asch’s Line Study

 - The use of students in this study is not representative of the wider population and older age groups.
 Due to this, the study lacks external validity as we cannot say for certain the results would be similar when using mixed age groups or ranges which would be more indicative of real-world settings.